Exmouth RNLI

 Our Legacy and Mission

-Established in 1859, the Exmouth RNLI has been a beacon of hope and safety along the Devon coast.
-Our dedicated volunteers brave the elements to rescue those in peril at sea, providing essential services that have saved countless lives.
-We are committed to community education and water safety, ensuring everyone can enjoy the sea safely.
-Join us in our mission to protect lives and support our vital work.
+Since then, Exmouth RNLI has stood as a beacon of hope and safety along the Devon coast.
+Our dedicated volunteers brave the elements to rescue those in danger at sea, delivering vital services that have saved countless lives.

 Our Lifesaving Services